-The Purchase Agreement provides that the obligations of the Initial Purchasers are subject to certain conditions precedent, and entitles the Initial Purchasers to terminate it under certain circumstances prior to the Notes being issued.
-The offering price and other selling terms may be varied from time to time by the Initial Purchasers.
-If a jurisdiction requires that the offering be made by a licensed broker or dealer and an Initial Purchaser or any affiliate of an Initial Purchaser is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by such Initial Purchaser or such affiliates on behalf of the Issuer in such jurisdiction.
+The Purchase Agreement provides that the obligations of the Initial Purchaser are subject to certain conditions precedent, and entitles the Initial Purchaser to terminate it under certain circumstances prior to the Notes being issued.
+The offering price and other selling terms may be varied from time to time by the Initial Purchaser.
+If a jurisdiction requires that the offering be made by a licensed broker or dealer and the Initial Purchaser or any affiliate of the Initial Purchaser is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the Initial Purchaser or such affiliates on behalf of the Issuer in such jurisdiction.
 It is possible that only a limited number of investors may hold a significant proportion of the Notes.
 If this is the case, liquidity of trading in the Notes may be constrained.
-Neither the Company, the Subsidiary Guarantors nor the Initial Purchasers are under any obligation to disclose the extent of the distribution of the Notes amongst individual investors.
+Neither the Company, the Subsidiary Guarantors nor the Initial Purchaser are under any obligation to disclose the extent of the distribution of the Notes amongst individual investors.

-We will pay the Initial Purchasers fees and commissions in connection with the Offering and will reimburse the Initial Purchasers for certain expenses incurred in connection with the Offering.
-We and the Subsidiary Guarantors have agreed to indemnify jointly and severally the Initial Purchasers against certain liabilities, including liabilities under the Securities Act, and to contribute to payments which the Initial Purchasers may be required to make in respect thereof.
+We will pay the Initial Purchaser fees and commissions in connection with the Offering and will reimburse the Initial Purchaser for certain expenses incurred in connection with the Offering.
+We and the Subsidiary Guarantors have agreed to indemnify jointly and severally the Initial Purchaser against certain liabilities, including liabilities under the Securities Act, and to contribute to payments which the Initial Purchaser may be required to make in respect thereof.

-Application will be made for the listing and quotation of the Notes on the SGX-ST. However, we cannot assure you that we will obtain or be able to maintain such listings.
+Application has been made for the listing and quotation of the Notes on the SGX-ST. However, we cannot assure you that we will obtain or be able to maintain such listings.
 The Notes are new issues of securities with no established trading market.
-We have been advised that the

-Initial Purchasers presently intend to make markets in the Notes, as permitted by applicable laws and regulations.
-The Initial Purchasers are not obligated, however, to make markets in the Notes, and any such market making may be discontinued at any time without prior notice at the sole discretion of the Initial Purchasers.
+We have been advised that the Initial Purchaser presently intends to make markets in the Notes, as permitted by applicable laws and regulations.
+The Initial Purchaser is not obligated, however, to make markets in the Notes, and any such market making may be discontinued at any time without prior notice at the sole discretion of the Initial Purchaser.
 Accordingly, no assurance can be given as to the liquidity of, or trading markets for, the Notes.
-We have been advised by the Initial Purchasers that, in connection with the offering of the Notes, the Initial Purchasers, as stabilization managers, or any person or entity acting on any of their behalf, may engage in transactions that stabilize, maintain or otherwise affect the price of the Notes.
-Specifically, the Initial Purchasers, as stabilization managers, or any person or entity acting on any of their behalf, may over-allot the offering, creating a syndicate short position.
-In addition, the Initial Purchasers, as stabilization managers, or any person or entity acting on any of their behalf, may bid for, and purchase, the Notes in the open market to cover syndicate shorts or to stabilize the price of the Notes.
+We have been advised by the Initial Purchaser that, in connection with the offering of the Notes, the Initial Purchaser, as stabilization manager, or any person or entity acting on any of its behalf, may engage in transactions that stabilize, maintain or otherwise affect the price of the Notes.
+Specifically, the Initial Purchaser, as stabilization manager, or any person or entity acting on its behalf, may over-allot the offering, creating a syndicate short position.
+In addition, the Initial Purchaser, as stabilization manager, or any person or entity acting on its behalf, may bid for, and purchase, the Notes in the open market to cover syndicate shorts or to stabilize the price of the Notes.
 Any of these activities may stabilize or maintain the market price of the Notes above independent market levels.
-Neither the Initial Purchasers, as stabilization managers, nor any person or entity acting on any of their behalf, is required to engage in these activities, and any of them may end any of these activities at any time.
+Neither the Initial Purchaser, as stabilization manager, nor any person or entity acting on its behalf, is required to engage in these activities, and any of them may end any of these activities at any time.
 No assurance can be given as to the liquidity of, or the trading market for, the Notes.